-There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis on a Sample prior to the time DFSNZ notifies an Athlete that the Sample is the basis for a Rule 2.1 anti-doping rule violation charge.
-If after such notification DFSNZ wishes to conduct additional analysis on the Sample, it may do so with the consent of the Athlete or approval from a hearing body.
+There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis on a Sample prior to the time the Commission notifies an Athlete that the Sample is the basis for a Rule 2.1 anti-doping rule violation charge.
+If after such notification the Commission wishes to conduct additional analysis on the Sample, it may do so with the consent of the Athlete or approval from a hearing body.